 Generally speaking, site owners have a pretty good sense of how complex or rich their content is relative to other competitors or knowledge spaces.
 You may also have a good sense of the level of domain knowledge visitors have when coming to the site.
-Those 2 things can become axes on a chart that maps their combination, as shown below.
-The 3 guide strategies are mapped out in the space: signage for less complex spaces with lower domain knowledge, maps for more complex spaces, and dictionary guides for helping people with strong domain knowledge across the entire content complexity range.
+Those two things can become axes on a chart that maps their combination, as shown below.
+The three guide strategies are mapped out in the space: signage for less complex spaces with lower domain knowledge, maps for more complex spaces, and index guides for helping people with strong domain knowledge across the entire content complexity range.

 There are definitely overlaps, so see these more like clouds or fields rather than hard and fast boundaries.
 The point, though, is to start the conversation by asking about guidance and need rather than specific solutions.
 It’s better not to start with “we want search” and instead to first ask:

 - How will people on this website find things?